siddhigate/fruitemoji-interpreter/README.md

 Built using React.js

 ### What does this app do?

-- Interprets the fruit emojis
+- This app interprets the fruit emojis

 ### App snapshot

 ![screenshot](./screenshot.png)